Operator Growth in Disordered Spin Chains: Indications for the Absence of Many-Body Localization: Localization

-In a localized phase, a local operator $A$ is expected to remain localized to a finite region of space of length $\xi_{\rm loc}$ (up to exponentially small tails) when commuted $k$-times with the Hamiltonian.
-This means that we expect that connected clusters of length $j\gg\xi_{\rm loc}$ give almost no contribution to the norm.
-Neglecting such clusters leads to
+In a localized phase, one might expect that a local operator $A$ remains localized to a finite region of space of length $\xi_{\rm loc}$ (up to exponentially small tails) when commuted $k$-times with the Hamiltonian.
+We call this strict exponential localization and prove in Sec.~\ref{Sec_Anderson} that it does hold in the Anderson case.

+In any system which is strictly exponentially localized, we expect that connected clusters of length $j\gg\xi_{\rm loc}$ give almost no contribution to the norm.
+Starting from the general bound \eqref{gen1}, which is valid both for non-interacting and interacting systems,